-- (a) Definitions: For purposes of this rule: - (1) "Covered case" means a general civil, family, probate, criminal, juvenile delinquency, or dependency case. - (2) "eFiling Provider" means an electronic filing service provider approved by the court. - (3) "Electronic bookmark" is a descriptive text link that appears in the bookmarks panel of an electronic document. - (b) Permissive and Mandatory Electronic Filing: - (1) Once the court's case management system is configured to accept electronic filing and until December 31, 2022, electronic filing is allowed, but not mandatory, for covered cases. - (2) Beginning January 1, 2023, electronic filing is mandatory for covered cases, except for items A through G below.
+- (a) Definitions: For purposes of this rule: - (1) "Covered case" means a general civil, family, probate, criminal, juvenile delinquency, or dependency case. - (2) "eFiling Provider" means an electronic filing service provider approved by the court. - (3) "Electronic bookmark" is a descriptive text link that appears in the bookmarks panel of an electronic document. - (b) Permissive and Mandatory Electronic Filing: - (1) Beginning January 1, 2023, electronic filing is mandatory for covered cases, except for items A through G below.
 The following items are not subject to mandatory electronic filing: - (A) Documents presented for filing by a self-represented party.
 Althoughnot mandatory, self-represented parties are encouraged to electronically file documents. - (B) Documents ordered by the court as exempt from electronic filing.
 A party may seek a court-ordered exemption by ex parte application for reason of undue hardship, significant prejudice, or other good cause. - (C) Documents lodged with the court provisionally under seal pursuant to CRC 2.551. - (D) Documents with jurisdictional time limits, including notices of appeal, motions for new trial, motions for judgment notwithstanding the verdict, motions to quash service for personal jurisdiction, and petitions for writs.

 - Although not mandatory, electronic filing of these documents is encouraged. - (E) Original documents required for a proceeding, including bench warrants, subpoenaed documents, affidavits regarding real property of small value, bonds, undertakings, financial documents submitted by a private professional conservator, letters (probate, guardianship, conservatorship), wills and codicils (for filing or safekeeping) and orders to deposit money and receipt of depository. - (F) Documents presented for filing in cases under seal. - (G) Documents and/or reports provided to the court from third-party service providers or experts.
-These documents and reports may be electronically filed at the discretion of the provider or expert, unless otherwise ordered by the court. - (3) Beginning January 1, 2023, court reporter transcripts for covered cases must be electronically filed. - (c) Providers: Electronic filling of documents shall occur through an eFiling Provider.
+These documents and reports may be electronically filed at the discretion of the provider or expert, unless otherwise ordered by the court. - (2) Beginning January 1, 2023, court reporter transcripts for covered cases must be electronically filed. - (c) Providers: Electronic filling of documents shall occur through an eFiling Provider.
 A list of eFiling Providers is available on the court's website. - (d) Fees: An eFiling Provider may charge reasonable fees in addition to any filing fees required by the court.
 An eFiling Provider shall waive any fees charged to a party if (i) the party has been granted a waiver of court fees pursuant to Code of Civil Procedure section 68631, or (ii) the court otherwise deems a waiver to be appropriate.